 When it's chilly, simply add layers; thermal underwear plus short-sleeve shirt plus long-sleeve shirt plus micro-puff jacket = more warmth than you might imagine; and if it's really chilly, you can find inexpensive hats, gloves, scarves, thick socks and just about anything you could possible want, wherever you are in the world.

 I call it The Minimalists Method (M²).. for no reason other than I felt like it needed a name.. :D

 I use the same portable wash-bag to compress my clothes when packing, it's better than compression bags because it has an air/water release valve that allows you to push all the air out prior to packing.

 I use two of them, a normal sized one and a Mini Ultra-Compact option for socks and underwear.
-While not completely necessary, you'll find it super helpful to have two options for washing clothes - and both bags can pull quadruple-duty as wash-bags, dirty-clothes bags, compressions-packing bags or waterproof bags for your sensitive items.
+While not completely necessary, you'll find it super helpful to have two options for washing clothes - and both bags can pull quadruple-duty as wash bags, dirty clothes bags, compressions bags and/or waterproof bags for your sensitive items.

 I also recommend a SeaToSummit dry sack - dry sacks are thinner, lighter, more flexible and far more versatile, versus laptop specific cases like the AquaQuest Storm - although this is one of the best options on the market, if you go that route.

 I prefer dry sacks because, as with the portable wash-bags, they can serve multiple purposes and give you the most flexibility for your buck.

 It's maybe worth nothing what I don't pack as well..